Vel-San/killing-floor-portable/README.md

 - Can I run AND play on the server?
   - Yep!
 Just launch Killing floor from steam first, then launch the Shortcut mentioned in the instructions above

+- Does this config work on Steam's Killingfloor (and not steamCMD)
+  - Yep.
+Just do the same steps!